anexia-it/anexia-laravel-basemodel/README.md

     or author_idvLIKE '%1%'))
 ```

+##### 4.3.1.1.7 $preSetPagination (seventh parameter)
+Integer or null to avoid the model's default pagination.
+Can not exceed the model's $maxPagination value (automatically
+reduced).

+##### 4.3.1.1.8 $decryptionKey (eighth parameter)
+String or null to use for the decryption of encrypted properties of a model that uses the anexia/encryption package.
+If the correct decryption key is given, the encrypted properties will automatically be decrypted and returned.
+If no
+decryption key is given, the encrypted properties will be excluded from the response.

 #### 4.3.2.
 Static method findExtended
 This method adds BaseModel features to the basic 'find' method of each eloquent model:
 ```